Bob Colacello

 BC

-I think that's part of cool.
-It's not cool to brag about yourself.
-Donald Trump is not cool.
-Before he was President, he was never cool, right?
-He was a character.
-He was amusing.
-But he wasn't cool.
-Or hip, you know.
-Well, first of all, I think that the true artists, the real artists, great artists are always kind of insecure.
-And great writers.
-I mean, Truman Capote was one of the most insecure people I ever met.
-I had the privilege of spending a week with Paul Choose and he wouldn't even call himself an artist.
-He said he was a craftsman.
-That it was such a history to decipher what the artist was.
-And that’s false modesty, but...
+That’s part of being cool.
+It’s not cool to brag about yourself.
+Donald Trump is not cool—before the presidency, he was a character, amusing maybe, but not cool.
+Great artists, great writers—they’re often insecure.
+Truman Capote was one of the most insecure people I ever met.
+I once spent a week with Paul Choos and he wouldn’t even call himself an artist—he said he was a craftsman.
+That’s false modesty, but still.

 EO